avital-vonage/blog/RxZu/blog.md

   .catch((err) => console.error(err));
 ```

-Add to `app.module.ts` RxZu module along with all the default component.
+Add to `app.module.ts` RxZu module along with all the default component:

 ```javascript
 import { CommonModule } from '@angular/common';
 import { NgModule } from '@angular/core';